TesiNicco/snpXplorer/README.md

-# snpXplorer `v1.0`
+# snpXplorer `v2.0`
-`snpXplorer` is an online open source web-server to explore associations from Genome-Wide Association Studies (GWAS) available at http://snpxplorer.eu.ngrok.io. `snpXplorer` offers a wide range of possibilities, including overlap of multiple studies.
+`snpXplorer` is an online open source web-server to explore associations from Genome-Wide Association Studies (GWAS) available at https://snpxplorer.eu.ngrok.io. `snpXplorer` offers a wide range of possibilities, including overlap of multiple studies.
 Please see the documentation in this repository to get more information about how to run `snpXplorer` and its options.

+# Web-server
+We suggest to stick to the web-server framework as all the annotation and summary statistics datasets are already loaded.
+However, `snpXplorer` may also be installed locally on your machine.
+Please follow the steps below or get in touch with us for any problem.

 # Stand-alone version
 `snpXplorer` is also available as a  stand-alone, command line tool.
 It is written in R and once executed from the command line, the tool opens and runs on a web application with easy-to-use user interface.